-Edamame mezze is similar to hummus in consistency and appearance but lighter in both flavor and calories—making it a nice (and refreshing) departure from the classic chickpea dish.
-To differentiate this dip even further, we added roasted veggies, spices, and plenty of heart-healthy olive oil.
-We still love you, hummus, but we also love a little variety every now and then!
+Edamame mezze is similar to hummus in consistency and appearance but lighter in flavor, making it a nice (and refreshing) departure from the classic chickpea dish.
+To differentiate this dip even further, this recipe adds roasted veggies, spices, and plenty of heart-healthy olive oil.

 - 16 ounces frozen edamame, thawed